aspose-html-cloud/aspose-html-cloud-dotnet/docs/HtmlApi.md

 ## Summary

-Class that is a common SDK facade of all HTML functionality.
+An HtmlApi class is a common SDK facade of all HTML functionality.

 In the current version, it provides:

 - a group of constructors that provide various ways of API setup concerning user credentials, API services (if they are different from default) and some other parameters, such as HTTP connection timeout.
 - a group of synchronous and asynchronous conversion methods that work with various data sources, such as local files, files in the cloud storage, web pages.
 The supported source file types are: HTML (including HTML pages with local resources in ZIP archive), MHTML, ePub, Markdown.
 The supported output formats the source files can be converted to are: PDF, XPS, JPEG, BMP, PNG, GIF, TIFF.
 - an entry point of the cloud storage access API.

 ## Namespace